Germanology Unlocked- Old German Handwriting & Genealogy

 October 31st, Martin Luther, and the Protestant Reformation

 Eight German states observe October 31st, Reformation Day, as a public holiday.
-But what was the Protestant Reformation and why is it celebrated?
-Growing up in the Lutheran Church we heard the story about how Martin Luther nailed the 95 Theses to a church door, setting off the Protestant Reformation, and starting the Lutheran Church.
-Clearly, that’s the extremely short…
+But what was the Protestant Reformation, and why is it celebrated?
+Growing up in the Lutheran Church, we heard the how Martin Luther nailed the 95 Theses to a church door, setting off the Protestant Reformation and ultimately starting the Lutheran Church.
+That’s the short version of the…

 error: Content is protected !!